 The wedding festivities of Prince William and Kate Middleton on Friday are the most anticipated British nuptials since the 1981 wedding of William's parents, Charles and Diana.
-In the past 30 years, both the royal family, and Britain itself, have undergone some dramatic changes.
+In the past 30 years, both the royal family and Britain itself have undergone some dramatic changes.

 "In some ways, William chose her as the un-Diana," Brown tells NPR's Steve Inskeep.
-"Much though he loved his mother, she did provide a great deal of drama, as well as love, in his in life.
+"Much though he loved his mother, she did provide a great deal of drama, as well as love, in his life.
 He was really looking for stability."

-Unlike Diana and her family's aristocratic pedigree, Kate hails from middle class roots.
+Unlike Diana and her family's aristocratic pedigree, Kate hails from middle-class roots.
 She is solid, calm and "as un-drama-like as you can imagine," Brown says.

 William and Kate met as students at the University of St. Andrews, when both were 20 years old.
-Brown says that their long romance was a trial period for William, who wanted to be sure that Kate was ready for royal life.
+Brown says their long romance was a trial period for William, who wanted to be sure that Kate was ready for royal life.

 "He did not want ... what happened to his father," Brown says.
-Engaged at 19 and married at 20, "[Diana] was a bride that hardly knew what she was getting into. .. it was a huge let down when she realized how disastrous this was going to be for her."
+Engaged at 19 and married at 20, "[Diana] was a bride that hardly knew what she was getting into. ...
+It was a huge letdown when she realized how disastrous this was going to be for her."

 There are striking differences in the little details, too.
 The royal yacht that ferried Charles and Diana to their honeymoon — along with 220 seamen and 20 officers — is now a museum.
-And the royal train that they traveled on now hardly ever leaves the siding.
+And the royal train they traveled on now hardly ever leaves the siding.

 Brown says the British people do not want to see Camilla, Charles' second wife, as queen.
 But short of constitutional reorganization, it isn't likely that the monarchy would skip to William and Kate.
 "It would require Prince Charles to really want to make himself scarce, and he does not want to do that," Brown adds.

 Charles is determined to be king, and to have Camilla as his queen.
-"The question is how patient the British people are going to be when he's king and the expense and the lack of popularity of Charles meet a head-on collision," she says.
+"The question is how patient the British people are going to be when he's king, and the expense and the lack of popularity of Charles meet a head-on collision," she says.

 So with potentially decades to wait before they become king and queen, William and Kate will continue to live their lives as usual — although Kate will have a new "job."